 Spinal health and the sun.
-The cold weather and snow are here.
-It’s officially winter, and with it can come some changes.
 Winter can be taxing on both our mental and physical strength.
 We have to cope with dark days, dropping temperatures, and biting winds.
 But don’t worry, we have good news.
-There are ways to assist in boosting your immune system as well as fighting your seasonal affective disorder during the months of flu, darkness, and general down-trodden spirits.
+There are ways to assist in boosting your immune system as well as fighting your seasonal affective disorder during the months of never-ending colds, darkness, and general down-trodden spirits.
 And that is to make sure your Vitamin D levels are up to par.

 Spinal Health and the Sun: Get Sun While You Can

 During winter, many of us trade our active, outdoor lifestyles for a date with heavy blankets and Netflix.
 And for many of us, the sun is only out during the middle of the day during work hours.
 So how is it possible to snatch some of those important rays in the winter, especially when the sun isn’t as strong and it’s freezing outside?

 The fact is, you won’t be able to get as much Vitamin D from the sun between the months of November and March.
 But spending even a small amount of time outside when the sun is shining is better than nothing.
 In addition, planning vacations or short trips to Southern states or warmer areas can provide you with much-needed Vitamin D boosts, at least for the moment.
 You may feel benefits such as improved immune system, better mood, better sleep, and even lower blood pressure.